 Age-related changes will have halved your young adult strength by the time you reach 80.
 The velocity of contraction and movement significantly reduces, together with muscle power.
 In turn, fatigability increases.
 The declines in motor function appear to accelerate markedly in this age.
 The central nervous system also suffers degradation, compromising activation of the motor unit during contractions.

 Still, there is a large variability between individuals in many aspects of motor performance.
 Some healthy individuals can lead an almost fully independent life until their last days.

 Other common age-related issues with a major impact on mobility are cardiovascular diseases, arthritis.
 Then there is Alzheimer’s disease as a whole set of problems of its own.

 Mobility issues greatly affect seniors’ ability to perform daily functional tasks.
 There are, however, many preparations that you can make in advance to turn your home age-friendly and suitable for comfortable, peaceful aging in place.

 The desire to live safely and undisturbed in our own homes is universal, as is the desire to be a part of the community.
 Making it happen is not easy, but it is possible.
-Transition to an age-friendly house requires some essential renovations that can help you live longer and feel independent.
+Transitioning to an age-friendly house requires some essential renovations that can help you live longer and feel independent.
 Those will enhance the level of physical safety and support you in staying mentally sharp, on top of your game.
 A good mental stage sustains other functions so the body can remain healthy as well.